-- All files select this option if you want to export all files from the system to either a USB memory stick. - Incident report select this option if you want to create and export an incident report. - Protocols select this option if you want to move custom protocols between the system and a USB memory stick.
+- All files select this option if you want to export all files from the system to a USB memory stick.
+In the popped-up window, select the time range and the file types, then tap OK. - Incident report select this option if you want to create and export an incident report. - Protocols select this option if you want to move custom protocols between the system and a USB memory stick.
 The procedure is described in detail in the next section.